-For the College Preparatory, Vocational and High School Diploma programs of study, at least one-half Carnegie unit of credit in

-American literature/composition shall be required.
+For the College Preparatory and Vocational programs of study, at least one-half Carnegie unit of credit in American literature/composition shall be required.
 This course shall be taught a minimum of two quarters or one semester.
-All the courses that may satisfy the remaining Carnegie units of credit for a College Preparatory, Vocational or High School Diploma program are identified with a "c."
+All the courses that may satisfy the remaining Carnegie units of credit for a College Preparatory or Vocational program are identified with a "c."
 The other courses identified with an "e" are electives.
 Grammar/composition shall be a component of all courses and shall be integrated into the course of study, not isolated.